bhardwaj2311/CogniTensor_security/README.md

 # CogniTensor_security

-Test.py is the main project file and Project.py just shows what's happening in the backend of Test.py.
+Test.py is the main project file.

 Voice.py contains the code to encorpoarte voice module in Test.py.